memob0x/scroll-padlock/README.md

 const instance = new ScrollPadlock(documentElement, SCROLL_LOCKED_CSS_CLASS_NAME);
 ```

-At this point, the lock state can be changed simply toggling that CSS class, both with native DOM API or through a reactive framework virtual DOM.
+At this point, the lock state can be changed simply **toggling that CSS class**; since the CSS class change is internally observed, the class change itself can be done through native DOM API, a reactive framework virtual DOM, another library, etc...

 ```javascript
 const { classList } = documentElement;